-Organized by Yireo (the few people behind MageTestFest and Reacticon), carried by the Dutch Magento community, cohosted by Mage-OS Nederland, inspired by FireGento & Dutchento, hosted in Utrecht, attended by devs (including you, yes you!).
+Organized by Yireo (the few people behind MageTestFest and Reacticon), carried by the Dutch Magento community, cohosted by Mage-OS Nederland, inspired by FireGento & the obsolete Dutchento, hosted in Utrecht, attended by Magento enthousiasts (including you, yes you!).

 This event is held with English as main language

 This is an unconference: There is no program, there are no official speakers, there is just a group of like-minded people, chatting about all kinds of topics.

 Via simple principles, the unconference guarantees an inspirational vibe: 1.
 Whoever shows up are the right people.
 2. Whatever happens is fine.
 3. Whenever it starts is the right time.
 4. It is over when it is over.

 Be prepared for plenty of fun and sharing.

 We also would like to introduce everyone to the new concept of extreme unconferencing (which we just made up):

 If you are an experienced speaker, make place for others.
 If you are not experienced with speaking, let's get you a speaker slot to try things out.
 If you had a topic in mind to talk about, forget about that topic and talk about something else.
 If you came to the conference to learn about a specific topic, focus upon the other topics instead.